smartiniOnGitHub/fastify-check-runtime-env/README.md

-- `onNodeVersionMismatch`, define what to do if Node.js version does not match with the expected one; by default 'exception' to raise an Error, but could be 'warning' (to log a message in Fastify logs), or 'exit' (to stop current Node.js process)
+- `onNodeVersionMismatch`, define what to do if Node.js version does not match with the expected one; by default 'exception' to raise an Error, but could be 'warning' (to log a message in Fastify logs), or 'exit' (to stop current Node.js process) with exit code 1
 - `nodeVersionCheckAtStartup` flag to tell (when true) to check Node.js version at application startup; by default false
+- 'nodeVersion' the current Node.js version (by default 'process.version')
+- `nodeVersionExpected`, the semver string with the expected Node.js version (by default empty, so must be manually provided, for example reading 'package.json' attribute 'engines.node' if specified)

 all plugin options are optional, and have a default value.